Why Most Freelancers Fail at Time Tracking (And How to Fix It)

 Within 3 months I was overwhelmed, burnt out, and ready to walk away.

 You can’t sustain a non-stop pace as a freelancer.
-Making time to take breaks is essential to your success.

 Here’s how you fix it: